Dash-Industry-Forum/dash.js/pages/advanced/subtitles-and-captions/dvb-font-downloading.md

 # DVB Font Downloading

-Dash.js supports the mechanism described in the DVB DASH profile (ETSI TS 103 285 Section 7.2 Downloadable Fonts) for signalling downloadable fonts using descriptors within an MPD.
+dash.js supports the mechanism described in the DVB DASH profile ([ETSI TS 103 285](https://www.etsi.org/deliver/etsi_ts/103200_103299/103285/01.03.01_60/ts_103285v010301p.pdf) Section 7.2 Downloadable Fonts) for signalling downloadable fonts using descriptors within an MPD.
 This is intended for use with [EBU-TT-D](https://tech.ebu.ch/publications/tech3380) (compatible with [IMSC1](https://www.w3.org/TR/ttml-imsc1.0.1/) Text Profile) subtitles.
 The key details of the mechanism and how to use it are covered here.